wdi-sf-fall/notes/week_06_ruby_fundamentals_and_rails_intro/day_03_blocks_procs_rails_intro/dusk_rails_intro/README.md

 #  image       :text
 ```

-- Add many-to-many relationship between `Ingredient` and `Recepie`
+* Add many-to-many relationship between `ingredient` and `recipe`
+* Create and change views to support new model:
+	* Create views to add, delete, show and list ingredients
-- Change views to support assigning ingredients to recepies
+	* Change the recipe new/edit form to support assigning ingredients
+	* Show ingredients on recipe page

 Hints:
+- Research [rails guides](http://guides.rubyonrails.org/association_basics.html) find out how many-to-many realtionships work.
+- many-to-many relationships require a join table.
+A join table is not a model, just a table.
+You will need to create a *stand alone migration* that creates the join table, see [Migrations](http://guides.rubyonrails.org/migrations.html#creating-a-standalone-migrationl)
 - This [Stackflow article](http://stackoverflow.com/questions/19473044/rails-4-many-to-many-association-not-working)
-- Remember many-to-many in `Sequelize`.
-You will need a join table!
-- Create a stand alone migration for the join table.
-See [Rails guides](http://guides.rubyonrails.org/migrations.html#creating-a-standalone-migration)